-This Licensing Authority will expect applicants to consider the measures necessary to be reasonably consistent with the licensing objective of protecting children and other vulnerable persons from being harmed or exploited by gambling.
+- This Licensing Authority will expect applicants to consider the measures necessary to be reasonably consistent with the licensing objective of protecting children and other vulnerable persons from being harmed or exploited by gambling. - In practice, the Licensing Objective of protecting children from being harmed or exploited by gambling often means preventing them from taking part in, or being in close proximity to, gambling. - Applicants should be aware of the risks of exploitation and should proactively manage their premises to minimise risks.
+Applicants are encouraged to ensure that suitable management controls are in place to safeguard children and vulnerable persons as a part of addressing licensing objectives.
+Measures may include training so that staff are able to spot the signs of exploitation; regular patrols of the premises; and sharing intelligence with the relevant enforcement agencies. - There is no definition of the term 'vulnerable person' in the Act, but this could include people who are gambling beyond their means and people who may not be able to make informed or balanced decisions about gambling due to a mental impairment, or substance misuse of alcohol or drugs. - The Licensing Authority will consider very carefully whether applications for Premises Licences in respect of gambling premises located close to schools, centres for gambling addicts, or residential areas where there may be a high concentration of families with children should be granted. - In a city where both alcohol and drug dependency can be an issue the Licensing Authority are particularly concerned about both the health and social wellbeing of residents.
+Applicants must be able to demonstrate within their application how they will protect vulnerable persons, possibly by providing information on how they operate exclusion schemes, the way in which they identify those gambling beyond their means and the measures

-- The Gambling Commission's guidance for this objective means preventing children from taking part in gambling (as well as restrictions on advertising so that gambling products are not aimed at or are particularly attractive to children).
-The Licensing Authority will therefore consider, as suggested in the guidance, whether specific measures are required at particular premises, with regard to this licensing objective. - The Licensing Authority is also aware of the Codes of Practice that the Gambling Commission has issued in respect of this licensing objective, in relation to specific categories of premises. - It is noted that the Act and Commissions Guidance does not define the term "vulnerable persons".
-It is noted that the Gambling Commission states that "it will for regulatory purposes assume that this group includes people who gamble more than they want to; people who gamble beyond their means; and people who may not be able to make informed or balanced decisions about gambling due to a mental impairment, alcohol or drugs".
-This Licensing Authority will consider the promotion of this licensing objective on a case by case basis. - In a borough where both alcohol and drug dependency can be an issue the Licensing Authority are particularly concerned about both the health and social wellbeing of residents.
-Applicants must be able to demonstrate within their application how they will protect vulnerable persons, possibly by providing information on how they operate exclusion schemes, the way in which they identify those gambling beyond their means and the measures they take to stop those suffering from any impairment from participating in gambling, and also the training provided to staff to support these aims. - It is appreciated that, in accordance with the Gambling Commission's guidance, moral objections to gambling are not a valid reason to reject applications for premises licences, and also that unmet demand is not a criterion for a Licensing Authority to consider. - The Licensing Authority expects applicants to take appropriate measures to promote the licensing objectives, which may include such issues as proof of age schemes, supervision of entrances and gaming machine areas, CCTV, physical separation of areas, selfexclusion schemes, and provision of information leaflets / helpline numbers for organisations such as GamCare.
+- they take to stop those suffering from any impairment from participating in gambling, and the training provided to staff to support these aims. - All non-remote operators are required to participate in a multi-operator self-exclusion scheme.
+Self-exclusion is an important harm minimisation tool for customers who have recognised that they have a problem with their gambling and wish to be supported in their decision to stop.
+The multi-operator scheme allows an individual to make a single request to self-exclude from the same type of gambling within their area.
+Details of how to contact the relevant trade bodies to obtain information about how to register and participate in the multi-operator self-excluding scheme that is relevant to a business can be found on the Gambling Commission website www.gamblingcommission.gov.uk - It is appreciated that, in accordance with the Gambling Commission's guidance, moral objections to gambling are not a valid reason to reject applications for premises licences, and that unmet demand is not a criterion for a Licensing Authority to consider. - The Licensing Authority expects applicants to take appropriate measures to promote the licensing objectives, which may include such issues as proof of age schemes, supervision of entrances and gaming machine areas, CCTV, physical separation of areas, self-exclusion schemes, and provision of information leaflets, helpline numbers for organisations such as GamCare.
 This list is not mandatory, nor exhaustive, and is merely indicative of example measures. - The issue of a premises licence must be reasonably consistent with the promotion of the licensing objectives.
 With regard to these objectives, this Licensing Authority has considered the Gambling Commission's guidance to licensing authorities

-7. Conditions
+8. Conditions